Applied Therapeutics, Inc. (APLT) Investors Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., Jan.
-14, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Applied Therapeutics, Inc. ("Applied Therapeutics" or the "Company") (NASDAQ: APLT).
+LOS ANGELES, Jan.
+16, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Applied Therapeutics, Inc. ("Applied Therapeutics" or the "Company") (NASDAQ: APLT).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN APPLIED THERAPEUTICS, INC. (APLT), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE FEBRUARY 18, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR APPLIED THERAPEUTICS INVESTMENTS, CLICK HERE BEFORE FEBRUARY 18, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?